Happy-Ferret/pixi-swf/README.md

 # Contributing

-Make sure you to be ready for serious changes in the project.
-Its better to discuss heavy modifications with authors, before you loss a night to unrequited coding session.
+While we're in development, please be prepared for serious changes in the project.
+We recommend you discuss heavy modifications with authors prior to coding.

-Please use tabulation, not spaces.
+Please use tabs, not spaces.

 # Additional resources